Light2288/lightstimulus-static-site-nextjs/ai_prompts/styling_and_design.md

 have a theme switch button in the navigation bar, where the choices are always light, always dark or to follow system settings.
-No specific transition is needed for the passage from light to dark theme.
+No specific transition is needed for the passage from light to dark theme, keep instant toggle.
 The contrasts should follow accessibility rules.

 ## 💫 Visual Style

 I would like a good mix of visual flair and flat/clean/minimal design, not too much of both of them.
-As an iOS developer, some glassmorphism would be nice.
+As an iOS developer, use some
+glassmorphism: glassmorphism level should be slightly pronounced (e.g., translucent header and cards) but not too invasive.
 Looking at the list of site provided in the next point, I would say that the best is to have a good balance of a minimalist/clean design (like mxb.dev) and of something more visual/animated (like rammaheshwari.com),